Choosing a Violin or Bow

 So how do you get the best sounding instrument for your money?
-Rentals are certainly a wonderful option for the beginner who may be afraid to dive-in and make a purchase or for those who may find an initial outright purchase difficult to swing financially.
+Rentals are certainly a wonderful option for the beginner who may be afraid to initially commit and make a purchase or for those who may find an initial outright purchase financially difficult to swing.
 Others may prefer diving in and purchasing an instrument of higher value--something they can "grow into" as a musician.

 We suggest those in the market for an instrument start the hunt by setting a budget.
 Consider where you, the player, see yourself in several years-- is this a school or after work hobby?
 Do you see yourself making music a future career option?
 Does your teacher have a suggestion regarding your potential and how that translates into selecting an instrument?
 Determining how much you can or need to invest will help give you an idea of where to start looking for your instrument.